serval-uni-lu/upNNF/capkc/README.md

 ```
 wrap <max memory in MB> <max time in seconds> path-to-executable executable-options
 ```
-Therefore, we in this example, we limit `D4` to 16000 MB of memory and 3600 seconds of computation.
+Therefore, in this example, we limit `D4` to 16000 MB of memory and 3600 seconds of computation.
 The advantage of using the wrapper is that it outputs a line such as
 ```